COALVILLE THEATRE FESTIVAL

 -

-WORKING TITLE : LAST SHIFT
+WORKING TITLE : THE PALITOY WOMEN

 EVENTS FOR THIS PROJECTIn this new production for the Coalville Theatre Festival, local playwright Ben Weatherill brings to life the women behind the factory doors of Palitoy.
 The humour, the resilience, the friendships and the quiet pride that shaped the town of Coalville.
 Warm, funny and deeply human, this celebration of Coalville's working women - and the legacy they left behind.